ryanhamilton/questdb.io/blog/2022-03-08-questdb-crypto-pandas.md

 missing values in your dataset, you can use the `dropna` function to remove that row or column.

+In this example, we are simply loading the entire dataset via a select \* query.
+But in general, if your dataset is big, it’ll be more performant to select a smaller subset by running SQL queries on QuestDB and only exporting the final results to Pandas.
+This will circumvent the memory limitations of Pandas as noted before and will also speed up the export process.

+Also, this approach may also make more sense if your team is more comfortable with running SQL queries to narrow down the data first.
+Standard SQL queries to filter/join/order columns can be combined with time series-related helper functions such as aggregate functions (e.g., `avg`, `first/last`, `ksum`, etc) to manipulate and transform the data of interest.
+Then a smaller subset of this query can be imported into Python for further analysis or visualization with Python libraries.

-## Exploring the Data
+## Exploring the data

 Now that we have our dataset in Jupyter, we can run answer some simple questions.
-For example, we can find the five lowest price of Solana by running the `nsmallest` function on the column we’re interested in (e.g. High, Low, Open, Close).
+For example, we can find the five lowest prices of Bitcoin by running the `nsmallest` function on the column we’re interested in (e.g. High, Low, Open, Close).
 Similarly, we can use the `nlargest` function for the opposite: